By Caner Kocamaz

 - Cut off leaves in a spiral movement until you reach the soft bud inside.

 - Trim off the soft bud so you are left with only the heart.

 - Trim stem, and with a paring knife remove any other hard parts on the outside.

 - Slightly scoop out the choke inside the heart.
 Place in water with lemon juice and lemon slices.

 Cook it yourself

-Here is the recipe of Bursa Bayrampaşa artichoke with smoked buckwheat and Melissa dressing by Tevfik Alparslan, executive chef of Topaz.
+Here is the recipe of Bursa Bayrampaşa artichoke with smoked buckwheat and lemon balm dressing by Tevfik Alparslan, executive chef of Topaz.

 - 2 large artichokes

 - 5 shallots